Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 SLIs are _Service Level Indicators_.
 These are the actual metrics that you measure to define your level of service.
-Typically, an SLI will measure your Availability for you service, but you can also consider performance-based metrics that measure "Latency" or "Throughput" depending on the service.
+Typically, an SLI will measure your Availability for you service, but you can also consider performance-based metrics that measure "Responsiveness" or "Throughput" depending on the service.
 The SLI that you select should reflect aspect of the level of service desired, and not what metrics you happen to have available.
 How you measure these metrics, and how often should be part of the definition of the SLI.

 Typically, I like to define SLIs as: